ArduPilot/MAVProxy/docs/source/development/mavdevenv.rst

 Visual Studio Setup
 -------------------

+Visual Studio can be used to develop MAVProxy on Windows platforms.

-In the ``windows`` folder, there is a Visual Studio Project file.
+Within the ``windows`` subfolder in MAVProxy, there is a Visual Studio Project file.
 It does require the `Python Tools for Visual Studio <http://microsoft.github.io/PTVS/>`_ to be installed.

 .. figure:: VS1.png

+Use the build or debug commands in Visual Studio to install MAVProxy to the local Python folder.
+This is required in order for MAVProxy to be run correctly.

-Use the build or debug commands to run the ``setup.py`` to build MAVProxy.
-Then right-click on mavproxy.py and select ``Start`` (with or without debugging).
+MAVProxy can then be run by right-clicking on mavproxy.py and selecting ``Start`` (with or without debugging).
 The mavexplorer.py can be run in the same way.

 .. figure:: VS2.png